How Much Does a Destination Wedding Cost? 2026 Guide

 Hidden Costs to Watch For

-• Outside Vendor Fees
+• Outside Vendor Access Fees

-• Legal Ceremony Fees
+• Legal Ceremony Fees + DR Surcharge

-• Resort Service Charges & Gratuity
+• Resort Service Charges on Add-Ons

-• Not Meeting the Group Minimum
+• Not Meeting the Room Minimum

 Real Destination Wedding Cost Examples